The People Centered Sciences

-The mission of the Washington Affiliate is to provide leadership and services to our members, promote advocacy, and develop partnerships and alliances to enable communitites, empower individuals, and strengthen families.
+The mission of the Washington Affiliate is to provide leadership and services to our members, promote advocacy, and develop partnerships and alliances to enable communities, empower individuals, and strengthen families.

-The Washington Annual Conference Edition of the WAFCS News Connection is now available
+The December issue of of the WAFCS News Connection is now available!

 Congratulations to Dr. Debbie Handy, recently elected to the American Association of Family & Consumer Sciences Board of Directors!